 The DPT Program only offers the possibility of testing out of two courses within Program of Study which include: HSC 620 (Foundational Spanish for the Healthcare Professional) and HSC 640 (Emergency Medical Responder).
-To test out of HSC 620, a student must pass a "mastery exam" at least a week before the course starts with a score of 80% or better on the written exam, as well as, pass an oral proficiency exam.
+To test out of HSC 620, a student must pass a comprehensive exam at least a week before the course starts with a score of 80% or better on the written exam, as well as pass an oral proficiency exam.
 A testing fee may be assessed to the student according to the University policies.
-To test out of HSC 640, a student must have an active EMR, EMT, or equivalent or higher certification, and provide proof of that certification to the course director at least one week prior to the start of the course.
+To test out of HSC 640, a student must have an active EMR, EMT, or equivalent or higher certification and provide proof of that certification to the course director at least one week before the course starts.
 Certified athletic trainers are not eligible to test out of HSC 640.
-If a student qualifies to receive test out credits, he/she will receive a passing grade in the respective course in order to have the appropriate courses and credits to graduate.
+If a student qualifies to receive test out credits, he/she will receive a passing grade in the respective course to have the appropriate courses and credits to graduate.